 The Earliest Bible Translation

 These collected Greek translations are known today as the Septuagint.
 It derives its name from the legend that tells of these 72 (“septa-” meaning “seventy”) Jewish elders who translated the Pentateuch into Greek.
 Scholars debate whether or not we should call all of these books “The Septuagint”; such a name is claimed to only apply for the translation of the Pentateuch.
-In most cases, however, everyone seems to be comfortable with calling the entire Greek Translation of the Hebrew bible as “The Septuagint.”
+In most cases, however, everyone seems to be comfortable with calling the entire Greek Translation of the Hebrew bible “The Septuagint.”

 How did the translators translate?